salehsereshki/Lowther_lab_sample_project_dev/README.md

 - `get_git_mark()`
   Returns the first 4 characters of the current git commit hash (or `None` on failure).

-- `get_time_mark()`
-  Returns a simple date–time string of the form `MM-DD-HH-MM`.

 These helpers can be used to:

 - Resolve input files by a logical name rather than hard-coding paths.
-- Stamp outputs with a git commit and timestamp for reproducibility.
+- Stamp outputs with a git commit for reproducibility.

 ### `scripts/IOmanager/dt_loader.py`